Celebrating humanitarian research, teaching and learning

 Explore our map showing the locations of our staff and students around the world.

-"One of the best things about HCRI is the fantastic people it brings together – amongst our students, researchers, teachers, support staff and clinical colleagues, there is a really wide spectrum of skills and strong spirit of collaboration."Dr Eleanor Davey / Director of Postgraduate Research and Lecturer in History of Humanitarianism
+"One of the best things about HCRI is the fantastic people it brings together – amongst our students, researchers, teachers, support staff and clinical colleagues, there is a really wide spectrum of skills and strong spirit of collaboration."Dr Nat O'Grady / Postgraduate Research Director and Lecturer in Human Geography and Disaster

 Our novel research configuration combines the expert insights of leading researchers in both applied medicine and humanities, in partnership with non-governmental organisations and other collaborators.